Tisha (album)

 Tisha is the debut and only studio album by American actress-singer Tisha Campbell, which was released in 1993 by Capitol/EMI Records.
-The album features the singles "Push" and "Love Me Down."
+The album features the singles "Push", which features backing vocals from fellow Martin co-star Tichina Arnold, and "Love Me Down".
 Following its release, the album failed to chart on the Billboard 200 or Hot R&B Albums charts and peaked at number 37 on Billboard's Heatseekers.

 Track listing

 "Round 'n' Round" contains a sample from "N.E.
 Heartbreak" by New Edition.